Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Nutmeg is recovering after straining a tendon in her back right leg.
 We have a series of exercises she needs to do each day to strengthen her legs, hips, core, and back.

 Some exercises she enjoys, others she hates.
-While she’ll usually do all of them, sometimes, when I command one, she’ll instead substitute one of her favorites.
+While she’ll usually do all of them, sometimes, when I command one, she will substitute one of her favorites.

 So instead of getting a down with a stretch forward, she’ll do a quick rollover and then spring up as if to say “ta-da!”